Starets: Derivation, history and application

 The institution may be traced to the beginnings of Christian monasticism in the 4th century.
 The original Greek term geron (meaning "elder", as in gerontology) was rendered by the Russian word starets, from Old Church Slavonic starĭtsĭ, "elder", derived from starŭ, "old".
 The Greek tradition has a long unbroken history of elders and disciples, such as Sophronius and John Moschos in the seventh century, Symeon the Elder and Symeon the New Theologian in the eleventh century, and contemporary charismatic gerontes such as Porphyrios and Paisios.
 Sergius of Radonezh and Nil Sorsky were two most venerated startsy of Old Muscovy.
 The revival of elders in the Slavic world is associated with the name of Paisius Velichkovsky (1722–1794), who produced the Church Slavonic translation of selected texts of the Philokalia.
 The most famous Russian starets of the early 19th century was Seraphim of Sarov (1759–1833), who went on to become one of the most revered Orthodox saints.

 The Optina Pustyn near Kozelsk used to be celebrated for its startsy (Schema-Archimandrite Moses, Schema-Hegumen Anthony, Hieroschemamonk Leonid, Hieroschemamonk Macarius, Hieroschemamonk Hilarion, Hieroschemamonk Ambrose, Hieroschemamonk Anatole (Zertsalov)).
 Such writers as Nikolay Gogol, Aleksey Khomyakov, Leo Tolstoy and Konstantin Leontyev sought advice from the elders of this monastery.
 They also inspired the figure of Zosima in Dostoyevsky's novel The Brothers Karamazov.
 Grigori Rasputin was styled starets by his followers, although he was not generally recognised as one.
-A more modern example of a starets is Archimandrite John Krestiankin (1910–2006) of the Pskov Monastery of the Caves who was popularly recognized as such by many Orthodox living in Russia.
+A more modern examples of starets are Archimandrite John Krestiankin (1910–2006) of the Pskov Monastery of the Caves and Schema-Archimandrite Elias Nozdrin (1932–2025) of the Optina Monastery who were popularly recognized as such by many Orthodox living in Russia.

 The concept of the elder may be familiar to many Western readers through J. D. Salinger's Franny and Zooey.
 In the novel, one of the characters refers to the 19th century anonymous Russian work, The Way of a Pilgrim.
 The title character of The Way of a Pilgrim (ostensibly, the author) is advised in the progress of his spiritual life by an elder, who uses the Jesus Prayer as a starting point for spiritual discipline.